adobe/target-nodejs-sdk-samples/batch-mbox-v2-api-mcid-analytics-atjs-integration/README.md

-# MCID and Analytics and at.js integration sample
+# Batch Mbox v2 API and MCID and Analytics and at.js integration sample

 ## Usage
 1. `npm install`